dm-guy/utm-alternative/README.md

 <h1>utm-alternative</h1>

+This project's aim is to allow you to gather campaign information for each conversion outside Google Analytics (or others).
+It does so by creating a cookie that saves users campaigns referral information on a cookie.
+It does so by using the existing utm_campaign, or your own query string parameter.

+<h3>Why was this project started to being with?</h3>
+Once on earth there were dinasaurs that used Google Analytics UTMZ cookie to store data in CRM (such as Salesforce).
+But with the move to Universal Analytics (UA), it was not possible to retrieve UTMZ cookie values anymore, since Universal Analytics script does not store campaign data on a cookie.

+<h2>Create Your Own User Tracking</h2>
-This project aim is to provide the ability to use campaign data values inside the DOM (such as in forms).
-Many of us in the past added campaign data to our CRM (such as Salesforce) with Google Analytics UTMZ cookies, but with the move to Universal Analytics (UA), it's not possible to retrieve UTMZ cookie values anymore, since Universal Analytics script does not store campaign data on a cookie.
-This project then 1) creates a new cookie, "traffic_source", which tracks the campaign data based on a query string parameter 2) Stores the existing UTMZ campaign value of returning users so old campaign data won't be lost.
+This project 1) creates a new cookie, "traffic_source", which tracks the campaign data based on utm_campaign or a query string parameter 2) Stores the existing UTMZ campaign value of returning users so old campaign data won't be lost.

-<h2>Highlights</h2>

-<h2>Your Own User Tracking </h2>
-Since not all analytics platforms employ the utm_campaign query string paraemter, and since the auto-tagging of adwords enables you to omit it, this plugin creates and alternative - relying on your own cookie and a new parameter "src".
-Each time this parameter is declared in the URL, the utm-alternative code takes action.

 <h3>How Does the Script Work?</h3>

-1) First, checks whether there is an existing UTMZ cookie with a campaign info.
+1) First, checks whether there is an existing **UTMZ cookie** with a campaign info.
 If there is one, it saves it to the new cookie - "traffic_source".
 (This name can be changed to something else)

-2) If there is also a src query string parameter value (can be changed as well or set to use utm_campaign), it adds it to the cookie (=concatenate it).
+2) If there is also a **src** query string parameter value (can be changed as well or set to use **utm_campaign**), it adds it to the cookie (=concatenate it).
 This way you can track your campaigns effect over time.

-3) If there is neither, the script looks at the referrer.
+3) If there is neither, the script looks at the **referrer**.
 It will add the exact referring path (www.example.com/page.html, google.co.uk...)

-4) Otherwise, it will put "direct or none" (strictly speaking, we cannot know for sure it's direct traffic, or a browser favorite, email link, pdf or whatever).
+4) Otherwise, it will put **"direct or none"** (strictly speaking, we cannot know for sure it's direct traffic, or a browser bookmark, email link, pdf or whatever).

 An example of how the traffic source value should look like:
 <pre>